 - 64MP main camera

-The LG V60 ThinQ might not be as flashy as the Samsung Galaxy S20 Plus, but this is a surprisingly impressive phone – if you look past a few details that feel stuck in the past.
+The LG V60 ThinQ might not be as flashy as some of the other best phones around, but this is a surprisingly impressive phone – if you look past a few details that feel stuck in the past.

 LG’s flagship phones have felt a bit stuck for years, which is why the recent announcement of the new LG Velvet line felt like the reboot they needed.